Skip to main content

 WordPress.com vs Wix — which to choose?

-Choose WordPress.com if you want to centralize team communication at a fixed monthly cost.
+Choose WordPress.com if you want a simple wordpress site without hosting complexity..
 Choose Wix if you want a professional site online quickly without learning to code.

 Pitfalls to avoid.